-The Holidays are here, the mountains are awaiting their first taste of snow, and your garden is probably the last thing on your mind right now.
+The Holidays are here and your garden is probably the last thing on your mind right now.
 December is a great time for busy gardeners to get some rest!
 However, if you do feel so inclined to work in the garden, below are some helpful gardening tips for December:

 - Water at least once this month.
 Yes, this is said a lot, but if we don’t get at least an inch of rainfall or a foot of snow, it’s time to drag out the hose and give those plants a drink.